1ma/hydra/README.md

 ### Client behaviour

 The `Client` accepts a variable number of PSR-7 requests with its `load` method, but does not send them straight away.
-The second parameter for `load` is the object that will handle the response, and it must implement the `Callback` interface.
+The second parameter for `load` is the object that will handle the response, and it must implement the `ResponseHandler` interface.
-Callbacks need to be implemented by the end user of the library, and the same instance can be reused in different calls to `load`.
+ResponseHandlers need to be implemented by the end user of the library, and the same instance can be reused in different calls to `load`.

-Once all requests are loaded, calling `sendAll` will send all them at once, and run their callbacks in the same order that the responses are received. `sendAll` itself is blocking (execution won't move on until all requests have been handled) and does not return anything. `Client` should never throw an exception, regardless of the outcome of each request.
+Once all requests are loaded, calling `sendAll` will send all them at once, and run their handlers in the same order that the responses are received. `sendAll` itself is blocking (execution won't move on until all requests have been handled) and does not return anything. `Client` should never throw an exception, regardless of the outcome of each request.

-### Callback API
+### ResponseHandler API

-`Callback` objects receive 3 arguments in their `handle` method when the `Client` is finished with their associated request.
+`ResponseHandler` objects receive 3 arguments in their `handle` method when the `Client` is finished with their associated request.

-The first one is the same PSR-7 request instance that was supplied to `load`, and is useful in order to have the context of which response the callback is processing.
+The first one is the same PSR-7 request instance that was supplied to `load`, and is useful in order to have the context of which response the handler is processing.

 The second one is a PSR-7 response object.
 It will be null if cURL did not manage to complete the HTTP requests or any given reason.
 For this reason it is advised to check the cURL error code in `$stats->error_code` before doing anything else.
-You MUST never throw an exception from a callback, as this will prevent other callbacks from running.
+You MUST never throw an exception from a handler, as this will prevent other handlers from running.

 The third parameter, a `CurlStats` object is a DTO with all the statistics available to cURL about the request.